CoCo Fresh Milk Tea Calories & Best Low Sugar Orders

 You were wanting Classic Milk Tea, but you’re heading to dinner in 1 hour.
 Try 30-50% sugar, light milk, and skip the foam.
 You’ll show up hungry, but not craving.

-The heat is on and your mind wants fruit.
+The heat is on, and your mind wants fruit.
 30% Passion Fruit Green Tea for that ‘squeeze of sunshine’ feeling.
-If you need more mouth feel, and want the fun without of scoop of ice cream, then grass jelly it is!
+If you need more mouthfeel and want the fun without a scoop of ice cream, then grass jelly it is!

 See how they compare in our Grass Jelly vs Boba Calories guide.